benfertig/timestamper/README.md

 **THIS IS THE SOURCE CODE.
 If you just want to run the Time Stamper program, simply download the latest executable from the releases page.**<br />

 Instructions are provided below for those who are interested in either:
-1. Running the program from the source code with their own Python interpreter
+1. Running the Time Stamper program from the source code with their own Python interpreter
 2. Building their own standalone executables from the source code

 ## Running/Building from Source on Windows
 ### Install Python 3
 It is highly recommended that you install a version of Python that includes conda (i.e. either Anaconda or Miniconda).
-If you have no other uses for Python and all you are looking to do is run this program, Miniconda will provide everything you need.
+If you have no other uses for Python and all you are looking to do is run/build the Time Stamper program from the source code, Miniconda will provide everything you need.
 You can download the latest Miniconda installer [here](https://docs.conda.io/en/latest/miniconda.html).<br />

 You will be downloading one of the Windows installers.
 There is a 32-bit and a 64-bit installer.
 You should download the installer that matches your operating system type.
 To find out whether your Windows computer is 32-bit or 64-bit:<br />
 * Search for "This PC" from the Windows search bar.<br />